toshiharutf/CarND-LaneLines-P1/P1_LaneLines.md

 Also, if the lane line painting quality is not adequate, or the size of the lanes are reduced in some parts of the road, as in the challenge video, the pipeline may turn unstable.
 Even though the current pipeline works in the challenge video, in some parts, the detected line "shakes" a little bit, because the information of the road is very limited.

-See the image in the Hough algorithm part. *(is there a way to reference images in Markdown?)*
+See the image in the Hough algorithm part.
 In this case, only the lanes at the top can be used to determine the position of the line.

 Finally, the current pipeline only determines straigh lines, which may be inadequate at closer curves.